-Generally, our investment management services are based on a globally diversified strategy involving a long-term, disciplined approach that manages risk through appropriate asset allocation.
+Generally, our portfolio design is based on a globally diversified strategy involving a long-term, disciplined approach that manages risk through appropriate asset allocation.
 We recognize that each client’s needs and goals are different.
 Subsequently, portfolio strategies and underlying investment vehicles may vary.
 The following are common strategies we employ in client portfolios:

-- Passive Investing (Ex: Exchange Traded Funds or ETFs)
+- “Passive” Investing (Exchange Traded Funds or ETFs)